TomWhitwell/Spring-Reverb-Mk-2/README.md

 You can [buy full kits for the Spring module here at Thonk](https://www.thonk.co.uk/shop/mtm-spring-reverb-mkii-kit/?utm_source=github), and [here's the kit for the expander](https://www.thonk.co.uk/shop/mtm-spring-expander-kit/?utm_source=github).

+# Issues and troubleshooting
+The quickest way to find solutions or report issues is [here in the issue log](https://github.com/TomWhitwell/Spring-Reverb-Mk-2/issues)

 # In this repository you will find: